• Skip to primary navigation

 • Check whether the email address has the dot (.) or not.

-• Check an email address should be considered correct if an email contains a subdomain.
+• Check an email address.
+It should be considered correct if an email contains a subdomain.

 • Check that an email address has a maximum of 2 dots in the case of the subdomain.

-• Verify if the email address contains special characters; that will be considered a valid email address.
+• Verify if the email address contains special characters; that will be considered valid.

-• Check if the email address contains a number then that will be considered a valid email address.
+• Check if the email address contains a number that will be considered valid.

 • Check if the email address contains the IP address.